mheadd/s70-api/README.md

 ## Rationale

 State and local governments can purchase IT services off of the GSA Schedule 70, but locating a contractor that meets specific requirements is not easy using the existing [GSA eLibrary website](http://www.gsaelibrary.gsa.gov/ElibMain/home.do).
-This API makes it easy to search for contractors by state or city, and supports the development of a range of different client applications that can be used by state and local officials to more easily identify Schedule 70 contractors.
+This API makes it easy to search for contractors by state or city; more clearly lists contractor socio-economic indicators, and; supports the development of a range of different client applications that can be used by state and local officials to quickly identify Schedule 70 contractors authorized to work with state and local governments.

 ## Design